 “Ensure Koh Kong Island’s full protection to preserve its natural treasures.”

-Koh Kong, Cambodia’s largest island, is a slice of paradise with its lush tropical lowland rainforests, waterfalls and freshwater lagoons, white beaches and mangroves.
+Koh Kong Island, Cambodia’s largest island, is a slice of paradise with its lush tropical lowland rainforests, waterfalls and freshwater lagoons, white beaches and mangroves.
 “We’re proud that such an amazing place, which was left to us by our Khmer ancestors, still exists.
-Now it’s up to our generation to preserve these priceless natural treasures,” explains Thun Ratha in a video by the environmental NGO Mother Nature that highlights the island's beauty.
+Now it’s up to our generation to preserve these priceless natural treasures,” explains Thun Ratha in a video by the environmental NGO Mother Nature Cambodia that highlights the island's beauty.
 “Save Koh Kong Island” is their campaign to defend this unique place against exploitation.
 Saving the island for posterity will mean ensuring its complete protection.

 Cambodia’s government apparently has other plans – in June 2019, Prime Minister Hun Sen announced that the L.Y.P.
 Group had been given the green light to “develop” the island.
 The group’s holdings include luxury resorts, amusement parks, sugar and rubber plantations and other businesses.